-(b) Illustrative disclosure of relevant circumstances within the financial statements

-- Note [x] In common with many other businesses of our size and nature we use our auditors to prepare and submit returns to the tax authorities and assist with the preparation of the financial statements. - Note [x] In common with many other businesses of our size and nature we use our auditors to provide tax advice and to represent us, as necessary, at tax tribunals. - Note [x] XYZ, a former partner of [audit firm] joined [audited entity] as [a director] on [date].
+- (b) Illustrative disclosure of relevant circumstances within the financial statements - Note [x] In common with many other businesses of our size and nature we use our auditors to prepare and submit returns to the tax authorities and assist with the preparation of the financial statements5. - Note [x] In common with many other businesses of our size and nature we use our auditors to provide tax advice and to represent us, as necessary, at tax tribunals6. - Note [x] XYZ, a former partner of [audit firm] joined [audited entity] as [a director] on [date]7.

-&lt;sup>5 Where exemption in paragraph 12 (Management threat in relation non-audit services) is applied.
+5 Where exemption in paragraph 12 (Management threat in relation non-audit services) is applied.

-&lt;sup>6 Where exemption in paragraph 15 (Advocacy threat - tax services) is applied.
+6 Where exemption in paragraph 15 (Advocacy threat - tax services) is applied.

-&lt;sup>7 Where exemption in paragraph 20 (Partners joining an audited entity) is applied.
+7 Where exemption in paragraph 20 (Partners joining an audited entity) is applied.